 Wow!
 I just thought bout it… 20 years.
 Holy!
 Wtf!
 That is a very long time.
 Geez… I started DJing in the Summer of 97.
 I can’t really recall my first gig, but I do remember when ANT-ONE was created though.
 I think it was like 1999 or 2000 and I entered my first Zebra battle in Lower Haight.
 I didn’t know what name to enter as and my friends who I was with at the time told me to “just add a “1” to the end of your name.
 Fuck it.
 Hella DJ do it.”
 So I wrote “ANTONE” on the sign up sheet and I remember talking to myself like “Fuck.
 It sounds like “Ant TONE” wtf”.
 I always wanted to change my dj name too, but never got to it.
 It just kind of stuck.
 What a shame.
 But I guess at the same time, my DJ name has some sort of significance attached to it today.
 Like I guess you can tell from a name like that, I probably came from the 90s.
 Like DJ names in this era has totally went away from that aesthetic with names like I dunno “DJ Email InBox” or “DJ Ice Coffee” or something like that.

 My first club gig tho was “Sno-Drift” when I was 17, which is now some kind of UCSF building on 3rd and Mariposa, 2 blocks away from the future home of the Warriors.

 What’s your favorite DJ era in the Bay Area and why?

-You’re on stage in front of all your heroes and you gotta rock a 10 minute all vinyl set to prove your worthiness.
-What records do you choose?
+You’re on stage in front of all your DJ heroes and you gotta rock a 10 minute set to prove your worthiness.
+What songs do you choose?